iZucked/Matrix-Rain-An-Image/README.md

 # Matrix-Rain-An-Image
-This project implements the classic Matrix digial rain effect in python with pygame to build up an image provided
+This project implements the classic Matrix digial rain effect in python with pygame to build up an image provided with multiple mode selection

 ![example of just draw mode](example.gif)

+## Features
+-   Isolate a single color from an image to be drawn
+-   Isolate lines from any image to then be drawn
+-   Different drawing modes

 ## Install & Usage
 ```vim